THE HIT COMEDY BY CELEBRATED CANADIAN PLAYWRIGHT - NORM FOSTER

 Directed & Produced By: Tony James

-Canadian Stage Actors, MATTHEW PAXMAN as Hal Savage and JESSICA PAXMAN as Cindy Savage
+Canadian Performing Artists, COREY MCEWEN as Hal Savage and DANIELLE GRESCHNER as Cindy Savage

 Self-Help by Norm Foster is a farce like no other.
 The Savages, second rate actors give their mistress, the Theatre, the cold shoulder to become millionaire self-help gurus.
 Sadly their love life is the first thing to go, but they aren’t going to let a dead body give the game away.

-We welcome you to join us on the red carpet this March for the NSCC premiere of this hilarious comedy that will have rolling in the aisles in laughter.
+The National Stage Company of Canada welcomes you to join them on the red carpet this March at Victoria's Roxy Theatre for the premiere of this madcap comedic romp that will have rolling in the aisles in laughter.

 'A ROLLER COASTER RIDE OF FAST-PACED WITTY ASIDES OF BAWDY HUMOR'